go-air/gini/README.md

     c := logic.NewC()

-    // suppose we encode package dependency constraints in the circuit c
+    // suppose we encode package constraints for a module in the circuit c
-    // and we have a slice of packages each of which has a literal
+    // and we have a slice S of dependent packages P each of which has an attribute
-    // associated with whether or not multiple versions are needed in a
+    // P.needsRepl which indicates whether or not it needs to be replaced (of type
-    // build
+    // github.com/irifrance/gini/z.Lit)

-    multiVersions := make([]z.Lit, 0, 1<<23)
+    repls := make([]z.Lit, 0, 1<<23)
     for _, p := range pkgs {
-        multiVersions = append(multiVersions, p.needsMulti)
+        repls = append(repls, p.needsMulti)
     }

     // make a cardinality constraints object
-    cards := c.CardSort(multiVersions)
+    cards := c.CardSort(repls)

     // loop through the constraints (note a linear search
-    // can be faster in this case because the underlying solver
+    // can be faster than a binary search in this case because the underlying solver
     // often has locality of logic cache w.r.t. cardinality constraints) s := gini.New()
     c.ToCnf(s)
-    minMultiVersions := -1
+    minRepls := -1
-    for i := range multiVersions {
+    for i := range repls {
         s.Assume(cards.Leq(i))
         if s.Solve() == 1 {
-            minMultiVersions = i
+            minRepls = i
             break
         }
     }

-    // use the model from s to propose a build
+    // use the model, if one was found, from s to propose a build